How will the 2022 season playoffs be played?

 San Diego Padres (5) at New York Mets (4)

-These ninths had six meetings throughout the season and the Californians kept four of those duels, including two of the last three in The Big Apple.
+These novenas had six meetings throughout the season and the Californians kept four of those duels, including two of the last three in The Big Apple.

 It looks like one of the best series at this stage and there will be great pitching duels with names like Max Scherzer and Jacob deGrom for the locals, as well as Blake Snell and Yu Darvish for the visitors.